 Well.
 I always say that thousands of years of history is worth more than a few hundred years of scientific experimentation… which is one reason why I rarely quote scientific studies in my articles.
 Also, at the Enchanted SpiceBox, we don’t condone animal testing for any reason… especially when there is so much anecdotal evidence about the benefits of foods like ginger!

 So, I’ll go with ginger’s amazing history of healing that continues to be validated in people’s lives every day.
-It’s also not surprising that every culture throughout history that has encountered ginger has their own favorite recipes, formulas and uses for ginger.
+It’s also not surprising that every culture throughout history has their own favorite recipes, formulas and uses for ginger.
 It is a prominent spice featured in Ayurveda, Unani and Traditional Chinese Medicine (TCM) just to name a few.

 Fresh Ginger Versus Dried Ginger